cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - -m --loop_max (Default: 1) # number of loops the laser will make before error
 - -b --neighbor_avoid (Default: True) # Avoid neighbors using position
 - -f --formation # Path to yaml for formation control

+## Calibration Node:
+This will allow you to run calibration on your robot.
+If you use -c argument, it will not save the results and only show how good your current setup is.

+### Arguments
+- -i: Set index of the robot
+- -c: Turns off the feature to calibrate the robot
+- -s: Turns on sim mode.

 # Exmples:
 Current Examples include: